Falkirk (council area)

 The council area borders with North Lanarkshire, Stirling and West Lothian, and, across the Firth of Forth to the northeast, Clackmannanshire and Fife.
 The largest town is Falkirk; other settlements, most of which surround Falkirk within 6 miles of its centre, include Bo'ness, Bonnybridge, Denny, Grangemouth, Larbert, Polmont, Shieldhill, Camelon and Stenhousemuir.

-The council is led by the SNP which gained 12 seats in the 2017 Council Election.
+The council is led by the SNP which won 12 seats in the 2022 Council Election.
 The incumbent leader of is councillor Cecil Meiklejohn; the provost is Robert Bissett and the deputy provost is David Balfour.

 History

 The town of Falkirk was made a burgh in 1600, and was then governed by a town council (also known as the corporation) until 1975.
 Scotland's counties, burghs and landward districts were abolished in 1975 under the Local Government (Scotland) Act 1973, and replaced with upper-tier regions and lower-tier districts.
 A new Falkirk District was created as one of three districts within the Central Region.
 The new district was significantly larger than the old Falkirk burgh, covering the whole area of eight former districts and part of a ninth, which were all abolished at the same time: